 HIV Testing Is for Everyone

-Everyone between the ages of 13 and 64 should get tested for HIV at least once because routine testing is an important and normal part of self-care.
+The Centers for Disease Control and Prevention (CDC) recommends that everyone between the ages of 13 and 64 get tested for HIV at least once as part of routine healthcare.

-Feel proud to know your status!
+Have pride in knowing your status.
 Learn more below about how often you should seek testing.

 SCROLL